Erlang9783/IshaqueLab.github.io/README.md

 - **Seven pages**: Home, Research, Software, Publications, People, Join, Contact.
 - **Live publication list** pulled from [OpenAlex](https://openalex.org) by ORCID at page load.
 Five most recent on the home page; full list with a preprint toggle on the Publications page.
 No API key, no scheduled job, nothing to update when a paper comes out.
 - **Curated "selected publications"** with a one-line rationale each, above the live list.
-- **People, software, research themes and consortia** rendered from YAML, with icon links (email, GitHub, Google Scholar, ORCID for people; GitHub, docs, DOI, Zenodo, PyPI, Bioconda and a licence tag for software).
+- **People, software, research themes and consortia** rendered from YAML, with icon links (email, GitHub, Google Scholar, ORCID for people; GitHub, docs, DOI, Zenodo, PyPI, conda-forge, Bioconda and a licence tag for software).
 - **Footer** with profile icons and a row of institutional logos, all data-driven.
 - **Single stylesheet** (`assets/css/main.css`) with the palette defined as CSS variables at the top, so recolouring the whole site is a five-line edit.
 - Responsive, keyboard-accessible, respects `prefers-reduced-motion`, and uses one web font (IBM Plex Sans via Google Fonts; swap for a system stack to remove the external request).